As part of the NHS response to Coronavirus (COVID-19), we have made changes to the services we provide

 Information for referrers

-The service is still accepting referrals to our service.
+Please continue to send referrals to our service.
 Patients will be placed on a waiting list and will receive an appointment in due course.
+If you feel the referral is urgent please let us know.
 Referrals can be emailed to:

 Information for parents